No casualties as Tunisia security forces kill man wearing explosive belt: government

 Last October, a woman blew herself up in the center of Tunis, wounding 15 people including 10 police officers in an explosion that broke a long period of calm after dozens had died in militant attacks in 2015.

+Security has improved since authorities imposed a state of emergency in November 2015 after those attacks - one at a museum in Tunis and another on a beach in the Mediterranean seaside town of Sousse.
+A third attack targeted presidential guards in the capital.
+Islamic State claimed responsibility.

-Reporting by Tarek Amara; writing by Nayera Abdallah and Ulf Laessing; editing by Grant McCool
+Reporting by Tarek Amara and Nayera Abdallah; Writing by Ulf Laessing; Editing by Grant McCool and Lisa Shumaker